11BelowStudio/HECC-IT/Technical Documentation/final version of HECC-IT.md

   so there's no way that a user could accidentally-on-purpose forcibly escape them).
 Additionally, the 'author' metadata is present within the index.html file as well (via a `<meta name="author" content="author name goes here">` tag, with the author name automatically filled in by HECC-UP, with html escape characters as well).

+* Additionally, the passages are added to the `hecced.js` file via a recursive depth-first traversal (similar to the save routine within OH-HECC), however, this is just used to obtain a set consisting only of the names of the passages that are actually connected back to the 'start' passage, so the completely unconnected 'orphan' passages won't be output (only these connected passages).
+If this recursive method fails due to a stack overflow error, it will simply use the set of all passage names instead.
+It then iterates through that set of passage names to obtain and output the corresponding passages onto the .hecc file.
+This has been implemented so, if an author has been using unconnected passages as a means of taking notes, they won't have to worry about those passages appearing in the output, in case they don't want the reader to have any way of viewing them.
+  This functionality can be seen in action (along with tests for HECC-UP's validity checking) within [`src/hecc_up/HeccUpTests.java`](../src/hecc_up/HeccUpTests.java).
+  All of these tests do pass as expected.

 Finally, this technically probably doesn't count as a 'user experience' feature, but I have been trying to make the inner workings of HECC-IT much more efficient (using more interfaces instead of the full objects, explicitly